Taprobana: History

 Also, the relative position of the island in comparison to India, being centrally situated on the Indian Ocean trade route and a major trading center for trade in elephants and golden spice as described by ancient Greek and Roman travelers, further validate the assignment of the name to Sri Lanka.

 However, on the maps of the Middle Ages, the fashion of using Latinised names and delineating places with fanciful figures contributed to absurd designs and confusion regarding the actual place of Taprobane.
 In the fifteenth century, Niccolò de' Conti mistakenly identified Taprobana as a much smaller island.
 In 1507, Martin Waldseemuller still assigned Taprobana to Sri Lanka.
-Sebastian Munster's 1580 map identified Taprobana as Sumatra, where the German title, Sumatra Ein Grosser Insel, means, "Sumatra, a large island".
+Sebastian Munster's 1580 map identified Taprobana as Sumatra, where the German title, Sumatra Ein Grosse Insel, means, "Sumatra, a large island".
 Munster's map created a debate on the identity of Taprobane.
 Due to this debate following possibilities were considered valid for Taprobana in the Middle Ages: